Al-Taie/quick-mailer/README.md

 And you can attach **image, audio, and other files easily.**

-The Module support **Gmail** right now, but in the nearly future will support other mail services.
+The Module support **Gmail And Microsoft** right now, but in the nearly future will support other mail services.

 # Installation:
 ```cmd